cimug-org/CIMTool/dev-docs/Includes/Kena/Kena-README.md

 Apache Jena API, designed specifically for CIMTool's use cases.
 Key design
 decisions:

-- `OntModel` is **not** a subclass of `com.hp.hpl.jena.ontology.OntModel` — it wraps a Jena `Graph` directly and exposes only the operations CIMTool needs
+- `OntModel` is **not** a subclass of `com.hp.hpl.jena.ontology.OntModel` but wraps a Jena `Graph` directly, exposing only the operations CIMTool needs
-- All iterators (`ResIterator`, `NodeIterator`) are typed Java iterators rather than Jena's `ExtendedIterator` — simpler to use and chain with the `filters/` package
+- All iterators (`ResIterator`, `NodeIterator`) are typed Java iterators rather than Jena's `ExtendedIterator`, simpler to use and chain with the `filters/` package
-- `Resource`, `Property`, and `OntResource` are thin, typed wrappers over Jena's `Node` and `FrontsNode` — they provide a stable API that does not change if Jena is upgraded
+- `Resource`, `Property`, and `OntResource` are thin, typed wrappers over Jena's `Node` and `FrontsNode`, providing a stable API that does not change if Jena is upgraded
 - `ModelFactory` provides named factory methods (`createMem()`, `createMem(Graph)`, `createTransitive()`) rather than Jena's reflection-based factory pattern

-This design means that if Apache Jena is ever upgraded to a newer version, the rest of the CIMTool codebase is insulated from the API changes — only Kena's internal implementation would need to change.
+This design means that if Apache Jena is ever upgraded to a newer version, the rest of the CIMTool codebase is insulated from the API changes, with only Kena's internal implementation needing to change.

 ### Jena Patches